What Is Malware?

 The attack codes remain the same, but everything around it changes and morphs itself many times over, hence the name polymorphic malware.
 It is essentially different types of malicious software all causing the same harm.

-The main reason polymorphism is used is to avoid being detected by security solutions, such as antivirus software.
-In fact, 97% of malware infections use polymorphic techniques.
+The main reason polymorphism is used is to avoid being detected by security solutions – it’s so effective that 97% of malware infections use polymorphic techniques.

-Antiviruses, firewalls, and IPS are not effective against polymorphic malware, hence its rise over the years.
+Antiviruses, firewalls, and IPS are not effective against polymorphic malware.

 Ransomware

-Even though ransomware attacks are often targeted towards large corporations, ensuring better criminal payouts, there are effects of malware on everyday people as they, for example, affect schools and delay chemotherapy treatment.
+Ransomware attacks are often targeted towards large corporations, ensuring better criminal payouts.
+However, there are effects of malware on everyday people as they, for instance, affect schools and delay chemotherapy treatment.

 Remote Administration Tools (RATs)